Kenyans vow to 'take back' their country on August 8 – DW – 08/07/2024

 The youth-led movement has gained momentum, with social media playing a crucial role in mobilizing support.

 The youth are tired of empty promises, says activist Kasmuel McOure.
-The 33-year-old has emerged as a leading voice in the protest movement.
+The 27-year-old has emerged as a leading voice in the protest movement.

 McOure is particularly angry over the wealth accumulated by Kenyan cabinet ministers.
 In Kenya, some of them have made 400 million shillings (€2.8 million, $3 million) questionably, over 30 years, he told DW.